Windows

 Summary

 Calibrating your screen is a simple way to improve your viewing experience.
-By following these steps in the Windows Settings menu, you can balance your brightness and contrast settings.
-This ensures that your HDR videos look sharp and detailed, giving you the best picture quality your hardware can provide.
+By using the Windows HDR Calibration app and ensuring your settings are correct, you balance your brightness and contrast.
+This ensures that your HDR videos and games look sharp and detailed, giving you the best picture quality your hardware can provide.

 Was this guide helpful?